El Cuegle: Plot

 Opening quote: "Foretold our fate; but, by the god's decree, all heard, and none believed the prophecy."

 Renard (Sasha Roiz) is shocked to find Meisner (Damien Puckler) in his house and touches him in order to find if he's real.
 He's called by Grossante (Chris McKenna), who's angry for the incident at the conference.
 When he hangs up, he finds Meisner gone.
 Back in the spice shop, Adalind (Claire Coffee) tells Diana (Hannah R. Lloyd) that they will move with Nick (David Giuntoli) for a while.
 Diana then checks on Rosalee (Bree Turner) and discovers that she's pregnant with more than one baby.

 Nick and Adalind return to loft and Adalind tells him they need to keep Diana safe because her powers are still unknown.
 Nick tells Adalind that he was going crazy without her, not knowing Juliette was eavesdropping in the tunnels and overhears them.
 Juliette nearly wogues but then remembers the place where Nick had hidden the magic stick.
 She puts it back but now sees her hand is marked by one of the symbols she saw during her death grip.

 After being reinstated, and watching the Captain fight his own imagination of Meisner's ghost in his office, Nick and Hank (Russell Hornsby), investigate the kidnapping of a baby boy, the mother describes monster as taking their baby.
 Juliette finds the magic stick but it repels her and she has flashbacks of the night when Nick used the stick to heal her.

-Nick, Roaslee and Monroe discover the Wesen responsible for kidnapping the child, it turns out to be a Cuegle type.
+Nick, Rosalee and Monroe discover the Wesen responsible for kidnapping the child, it turns out to be a Cuegle type.
 It claims he has visions of the babies' futures, and only eats those who will grow up to do truly terrible things.
 The Cuegle is eventually shot after he escapes from the precinct and tries to kidnap the baby again, saying he saw the boy kill his parents in the future.
 Rosalee and Monroe discuss the possibility of leaving Portland to raise their babies due to the fact that it hasn't been the safest place for them.

 Renard spends time with Diana asking how Bonaparte was killed, she tells him that he killed Bonaparte.
 Renard ask Diana what she would do if Nick ever hurt Adalind and Diana replied saying Nick would be very sorry.